 What is the margin of error when using SGM, SGM+ and DNA17?

 The profiling test itself is run with set controls.
 If the controls pass, then any clear DNA components detected that meet the reporting criteria are designated as a particular component with no margin of error.
 This would apply to SGM, SGM+ and DNA17.
-So determining the actual clear components detected in a result is robust with no error margin.
+This means determining the actual clear components detected in a result is robust with no error margin.

-‘If the DNA evidence is not accepted by the defence, then this SFR1 must be challenged, either on the basis that you dispute the DNA match, or another reason, for example you dispute the mechanism of transfer of DNA.
+Yes, and this wording is extracted from an SFR: If the DNA evidence is not accepted by the defence, then this SFR1 must be challenged, either on the basis that you dispute the DNA match, or another reason, for example you dispute the mechanism of transfer of DNA.
 In accordance with Crim.PR 19.3(2), the defence is required to serve a response to this report as soon as practicable, and in any event not more than 14 days after service of the SFR1.’

 Whether this timeframe is routinely adhered to, or enforced, is open to discussion.